Micahs0Day/micahs0day.github.io/about.md

 published: true
 ---

+Firstly, glory to the most high, Jesus Christ, for all my success.

-Cybersecurity professional with over 3 years experience supporting/securing digital infrastructure dealing with virtualization, Windows/Linux administration, networking, server management, vulnerability management, firewall administration and more.
+I have over three years in the corporate tech space supporting/securing infrastructure dealing with virtualization, Windows/Linux administration, networking, server management, vulnerability management, firewall administration and more.

+I recently started my career in information security as an Cybersecurity analyst at Novant Health.
+I'm primarily using this platform to connect with other like minded individuals, feel free to reach out!

 ### Certifications: